library(janitor)

 2.5 Concluding remarks

-We have covered a lot of ground in this chapter, and it is normal to have not followed it all.
+We have covered much ground in this chapter, and it is normal to have not followed it all.
 The best way to proceed is to go through each of the three case studies in your own time.
 Type all the code out yourself, rather than copy-pasting, and run it bit by bit, even if you do not entirely understand what it is doing.
 Then try to add your own comments to it.

 It is also the case that it is not necessary to fully understand everything in this chapter at this point.
 Some students find it best to continue going through the next few chapters of this book, and return to this one later.
+Excitingly we have shown that with just an hour or two of work it is possible to use data to learn something about the world.
+As we develop those skills we want to also consider, with increasing sophistication, about the broader impacts of our work.

 2.6 Exercises